MicrosoftDocs/win32/desktop-src/shell/reg-middleware-apps.md

 ---
-Description: 'This topic explains how to register a program in the Windows registry as one of the following client types: browser, email, media playback, instant messaging, or virtual machine for Java.'
+Description: This topic explains how to register a program in the Windows registry as one of the following client types browser, email, media playback, instant messaging, or virtual machine for Java.
-title: Registering Programs with Client Types
+title: Registering Programs with Client Types ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering Programs with Client Types